manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 <!-- example update -->

-UPDATE changes [row-wise](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages) attribute values of existing documents in a specified table with new values.
+The `UPDATE` command changes [row-wise](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages) attribute values of existing documents in a specified table with new values.
 Note that you can't update the contents of a fulltext field or a columnar attribute.
 If there's such a need, use [REPLACE](../../Data_creation_and_modification/Updating_documents/REPLACE.md).

 Attribute updates are supported for RT, PQ, and plain tables.
-All attribute types can be updated as long as they are stored in the [traditional row-wise storage](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages).
+All attribute types can be updated as long as they are stored in the [row-wise storage](../../Creating_a_table/Data_types.md#Row-wise-and-columnar-attribute-storages).

 Note that the document ID cannot be updated.

-Note that when you update an attribute, its [secondary index](../../Server_settings/Searchd.md#secondary_indexes) gets disabled, so consider [replacing](../../Data_creation_and_modification/Updating_documents/REPLACE.md) the document instead.
+It's important to be aware that updating an attribute disables its [secondary index](../../Server_settings/Searchd.md#secondary_indexes).
+If maintaining secondary index continuity is critical, consider fully or [partially replacing](../../Data_creation_and_modification/Updating_documents/REPLACE.md?client=REPLACE+SET) the document instead.

+Read more about `UPDATE` vs. partial `REPLACE` [here](../../Data_creation_and_modification/Updating_documents/REPLACE_vs_UPDATE.md#UPDATE-vs-partial-REPLACE).

 <!-- intro -->
 ##### SQL: